 And What About The King These Days?

-Well, Albert II plays his symbolic and unifying role, representing the common Belgian identity.
-And Belgium still has an identity, despite what the media’s reporting of language matters and the rise of nationalist and republican parties might lead you to believe.
+Well, the King plays a symbolic and unifying role, representing the common Belgian identity.
+Belgium still has an identity, despite what some politicians and media reports claim or would have you believe.

 The country was one of the last European nations to abolish Salic law or Salian law, which dictates that only males could rule over the country.